What’s the story?

 Across Government – and across all too many big tech / consulting firms – the idea of delegation to trusted, competent specialists is beyond the sphere of comprehension of time-served generalists who cannot conceive of any other way to support a service beyond dashboards, AIs, and eternal demands for yet more data – while they test 41 different shades of blue…

-In 2022, NHS England continues to exclude the views of those who might point out problems, having promoted the chap who wrote the catastrophic briefing for Ministers that dug them in deeper.
+In 2024, a new Government and NHS England continues to exclude the views of those who might point out problems, having promoted the chap who wrote the catastrophic briefing for Ministers that dug them in deeper.
 Thus far, since the pause, we’ve seen no reason to expect ‘care.data version 3’ will be consensual, safe and transparent – and so we have little reason to expect it will go better than version 1 or version 2.

 Work continues…